WatDuhHekBro/ZTransfer/README.md

 # ZTransfer
 A program that makes use of websockets to provide a real-time interface for simple LAN file transfer.
-Not intended for public facing servers, as this assumes that all users on your network are trusted individuals.
+Not intended for public facing servers, as this assumes that all users on your network are trusted individuals. *Currently very limited.*

 ## Use Cases
 - Transfer files between different computers on a home network without the need of a flash drive or some other hardware.